-Type and writes it to file fileName.
+Description Creates a graph image of the data contained in the CATable object formatted using the mime-Type and writes it to file fileName.
 It uses attribute settings for the CAObject from which the CATable was obtained to control graph settings, uncertainty settings, and number format.
 The GraphWidth and GraphHeight properties control the size of the graph image in pixels.

-Parameters fileName - string

-"image/png")

-Usage tab.GraphWidth = 350

-tab.GraphHeight = 200

-b = tab.GraphToFile("C:\data\trends.jpg", "image/jpeg")
+Return value Boolean (success) Parameters fileName = string mimeType = string (usually "image/jpeg", "image/bmp", "image/tiff", or "image/png") Usage tab.GraphWidth = 350 tab.GraphHeight = 200 b = tab.GraphToFile("C:\data\trends.jpg","image/jpeg")